JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine-scopes.md

 ![intellij-platform-coroutines-scopes.svg](intellij-platform-coroutines-scopes.svg){width="644"}

-All scopes presented on the diagram are [supervisor scopes](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/supervisor-scope.html) - they ignore the failures of their children.
+All scopes presented on the diagram are [supervisor scopes](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/supervisor-scope.html) — they ignore the failures of their children.

 Each coroutine scope can have only one actual parent, pointed with solid arrow lines.
 Dashed arrow lines point to fictional parents, which follow the actual coroutine parent-child semantics:
 - a parent scope cancels children on its own cancellation
 - a parent scope awaits children before considering itself complete

-The _Application x Plugin_ and _Project x Plugin_ are intersection scopes with two semantic parents (actual and fictional).
+The **Application x Plugin** and **Project x Plugin** are [intersection scopes](#intersection-scopes) with two semantic parents (actual and fictional).

 ### Main Scopes